 - University of Washington School of Medicine

-The portions of the carotid artery most frequently affected by atherosclerosis are the proximal internal carotid artery (ie, the origin) and the carotid bifurcation.
-Progression of atheromatous plaque at the carotid bifurcation results in luminal narrowing, often accompanied by ulceration.
+Progression of atheromatous plaque at the cervical carotid artery bifurcation results in luminal narrowing, often accompanied by ulceration.
 This process can be asymptomatic, but may lead to ischemic stroke or transient ischemic attack from embolization, thrombosis, or hemodynamic compromise.

 This topic will review screening for asymptomatic carotid atherosclerotic disease.
 The management of asymptomatic carotid disease is discussed separately.
 (See "Management of asymptomatic carotid atherosclerotic disease".)

 Other aspects of carotid occlusive disease are reviewed elsewhere.
 (See "Pathophysiology of symptoms from carotid atherosclerosis" and "Evaluation of carotid artery stenosis" and "Management of symptomatic carotid atherosclerotic disease".)